Pimples on scalp hair loss caused by scalp folliculitis and infection

 3. Stress

 Feeling stressed or tense?
-Stress messes with your body’s chemicals and hormones, leading to pimples on scalp.
+Stress messes with your body’s chemicals and hormones, including cortisol, leading to pimples on scalp.
 It’s like your scalp is shouting, “Help me!”

 4. Friction from Hats or Helmets